Cleo35/chatGPT/README.md

 vercel
 render

-Used veet to set vanilla javaScript use Node.js for the server side
+Used vite to set vanilla javaScript use Node.js for the server side
 Responsive layouts with CSS
 Handle events with JavaScript